Our Competitive Eclipse Teams (U9-U19)

 The Spring Program runs from mid-March to mid-May with players having two practices per week during that time.
 Returning Eclipse players participate in the Spring Program.
 It is also open to players new to Eclipse.
 The Spring Program has a heavy focus on individual technical development, so we use a blend of field training and futsal training to help players develop their skills and increase their speed of play.
 To register for the Spring Program, check our website for more information or email email@example.com.

 Eclipse Development Program

 The Development Program serves as a way for all players from the community to participate in a program where they can develop their skills and have fun being coached by Eclipse staff coaches.
-Players do not need to be on an Eclipse competitive team to participate in the Development Academy.
-The Academy takes place in 1.5-hour sessions once per week over the course of the summer.
-For more information, email Director Shane Carney at email@example.com.
+Players do not need to be on an Eclipse competitive team to participate in the Development Program.
+The Program takes place in 1.5-hour sessions once per week over the course of the summer.
+For more information, email Director Shane Carney at firstname.lastname@example.org.

 Eclipse Summer Camp

 Our Summer Camp is another option for all players from the community to participate in an Eclipse program where the focus is on developing skills while having a ton of fun in the process.
 The summer camp is a weeklong camp (Monday-Friday) with 2.5 hours of soccer each day.
 Players do not need to be on an Eclipse competitive team to participate in our summer camp.